-The purpose of Positive Control is to monitor efficiency of the stabilization step when one of the metabolites is removed from the mixture.
-Concentration of measured NAD+ in Positive Control is expected to be within the range of $22 - 28 \mu M$, concentration of NADH is expected to be within the range of $1.7 - 2.3 \mu M$.
+Positive control aims to monitor the efficiency of the stabilization step when one of the metabolites is removed from the mixture.
+The concentration of measured NAD+ in Positive control is expected to be within $22-28 \mu M$ ; the concentration of NADH is expected to be within $1.7-2.3 \mu M$ .

-- Absorbance values of stabilized Positive Control on the NAD+ plate is expected to be between the absorbance of ST3 and ST4. - Absorbance values of stabilized Positive Control on the NADH plate is expected to be equal to ST2 with variation 0.05 optical units.
+- Absorbance values of stabilized Positive control on the NAD+ plate is expected to be between the absorbance of ST3 and ST4. - Absorbance values of stabilized Positive control on the NADH plate is expected to be equal to ST2 with a variation of 0.05 optical units.